Overcoming alcohol addiction means first ceasing alcohol intake, and taking care of physical and chemical withdrawal symptoms.

-In the majority of cases, detoxing in a residential clinic is safer, and more comfortable.
+In the majority of cases, treatment for alcohol addiction in a residential clinic is safer, and more comfortable.

-Your symptoms are monitored, and adjustments can be made by clinicians to ensure your detox goes smoothly.
+Your alcohol withdrawal symptoms are monitored, and adjustments can be made by clinicians to ensure your detox goes smoothly.

-Residential alcohol detox offers safety in being physically away from your alcoholic triggers, and the stressors in life that would previously have caused you to turn to alcohol, to cope with.
+Residential alcohol detoxing offers safety in being physically away from your alcoholic triggers, and the stressors in life that would previously have caused you to turn to alcohol, to cope with.